j4y/developerportal/pages/platforms/android.md

 ### Photo Mode

 Use Photo Mode for processing images that are unrelated to each other (that is, they are not sequential frames of a video).
 Discrete images are processed by the SDK independently, without regard to the content of the preceding images, using different algorithms and data than are used with the other modes involving sequences of frames from a video source.
+The <code>maxNumFaces</code> argument indicates the maximum number of faces that the system should try to track (may slow down the system if value is too high), and the <code>faceDetectorMode</code> argument is a flag to specify if the system is tracking large (up close) or small (farther away) faces.
+(Possible values are <code>Detector.FaceDetectorMode.LARGE_FACES</code> or <code>Detector.FaceDetectorMode.SMALL_FACES</code>.

 *   Construct a PhotoDetector.
 ```